 A narrow gloomy cave

-The final destination in the story book is likely to be a firm favourite with your little adventurers – a narrow gloomy cave where you may finally encounter a slumbering bear.
-Often enough a child that can’t be tempted by soaring mountain views will jump at the chance to explore the underground world of caves on a family walk, so if you can work this in you’re onto a winner.
-Many family friendly walks from YHAs in the Lake District feature caves on their route, or if you’re looking for a more unique experience you can stay at YHA Castleton Losehill Halle in the Peak District and take a boat through a horizontal mine shaft into Speedwell Cavern.
+The final destination in the storybook is likely to be a firm favourite with your little adventurers – a narrow gloomy cave where you may finally encounter a slumbering bear.
+Often enough a child that can’t be tempted by soaring mountain views will jump at the chance to explore the underground world of caves on a family walk, so if you can work this in, you onto a winner.
+Many family-friendly walks from YHAs in the Lake District feature caves on their route, or if you’re looking for a more unique experience, visit Castleton and take a boat through a horizontal mine shaft into Speedwell Cavern.